trinodb/trino/docs/src/main/sphinx/connector/hive.rst

 ``hive.create-empty-bucket-files``                 Should empty files be created for buckets that have no data? ``false``

+``hive.validate-bucketing``                        Verify that data is in the correct bucket file when reading  ``true``
+                                                   bucketed tables.
+This check is enabled by default, as incorrect bucketing can cause incorrect query results.

 ``hive.partition-statistics-sample-size``          Specifies the number of partitions to analyze when           100
                                                    computing table statistics.